 (It’s not really 0 – 10 but look at all the numbers in relation to each other to get an idea of search volume.
 Basically 500x less than “samcart”.)

+Exercise 1: write a list of keywords that you are ranking for.
 Be sure to record the search volume beside each keyword that you are ranking for.
 That is obviously important!
 We want traffic!

-🔎 Optional tools: SEO Analyzer
+Tool: SEO Analyzer